 Moiré Clock

 Tools: Solidworks, Production,

-Station Design is a culmination three industrial designers and one graphic designer.
-As our senior capstone project, we collaborated to form a design group and produced a line of products in multiple, branded and sold them.
+Station Design is a collaboration of three industrial designers and one graphic designer.
+As our senior capstone project we formed a design group and produced a line of products in multiple that we branded and sold.

-We each had a headline product, and 1-2 smaller ones that we were in charge of.
-My headliner was the Moiré Clock, using the eponymous illusion to reveal the current time as the numbers rotate through the filter.
-I collaborated with Amber Li↗, who made a custom set of numerals for the face, while I led the physical design and manufacturing.
+We each produced a headline product and 1-2 smaller ones.
+My headliner was the Moiré Clock, using the eponymous illusion to reveal the current time as the numbers rotate through a filter.
+I collaborated with our graphic designer, Amber Li, who made a custom set of numerals for the face, while I led the physical design and manufacturing.

 Check out the other products at stationdesign.co!